-By "Abazimu" the spirit of the departed loved ones was understood.
+By "Abazimu" we understand spirits of the departed or dead.
 According to the belief of Banyarwanda, a human being is made up a visible part (body) and an invisible part (soul) one called "shadow".
 Upon dying, the union of body and soul disappears and in a mysterious way the soul is transformed into a spirit called in Kinyarwanda "Umuzimu".
 (From the verb "Kuzima" meaning to cease existing).
 Rwandans distinguish three categories of Abazimu:

-- -Abazimu b'abakurambere (Sprits of ancestors) - -Abazimu bo mu muryango (Sprits of ancestors from the large family) - -Abazimu b'ibyinjirizi (Sprits of intruders)
+- Abazimu b'abakurambere (Sprits of ancestors) - Abazimu bo mu muryango (Sprits of ancestors from the large family) - Abazimu b'ibyinjirizi (Sprits of intruders)